Do you have questions about the lightening that happens toward the end of pregnancy?

-Your OB provider can check whether your baby has dropped through a vaginal exam, at the same time they check your cervical dilation and effacement.
+Your OB provider can check whether your baby has dropped by performing a vaginal exam when they check your cervical dilation and effacement.
 These exams may be done at your prenatal visits during your final month of pregnancy or if you suspect you are in labor.
 If a vaginal examination makes you uncomfortable, you can always ask if the check is necessary and decline it.

-If your doctor or midwife feels your baby high up in the pelvis they are at -3 station or considered ballotable.
+If your doctor or midwife feels your baby sitting high in the pelvis, this means the baby is at -3 station or considered ballotable.
 For each approximate centimeter they descend into the pelvis, one number is added, measuring you at -2 or -1 station.

 When the baby is solidly positioned in the pelvis, they are considered to be fully engaged.
 This is the point at which you would say your baby has officially “dropped.”

 When Should I Expect My Baby to Drop?

 The point in pregnancy when your baby drops varies drastically between mothers, but it tends to occur earlier for first-time mothers than mothers who have delivered a baby before.

 If this is your first pregnancy, you can expect your baby will drop about two to four weeks before labor begins.
 However, lightening is not a reliable indicator labor is imminent, so don’t make too much of it if you feel your baby has dropped.

 If you’ve delivered a baby before, you may not experience any noticeable lightening during your third trimester.
 It’s common for babies born to experienced mothers to wait to drop until active labor has begun.

 Can I Predict When My Baby Will Drop?

 Unfortunately, there are no predictors of when your baby will drop.
 However, contractions help move your baby down into your pelvis.

 While Braxton Hicks contractions aren’t effective at progressing labor as they don’t cause your cervix to dilate, they do help to move your baby down into position.
 So if you feel Braxton Hicks contractions, know that they’re accomplishing more than just helping your uterus “warm up” for labor.
 They might be helping your baby get into place, too.